i13e/cfg/docs/README.md

 # Dotfiles

 These are my personal dotfiles, which I use to customize my terminal and shell setup.
 Feel free to use and modify them as you see fit.
+> A dotfiles directory is a common way for users to store configuration files for their terminal and shell setup.
+These files typically have names that start with a . (hence the name "dotfiles"), and they can include settings for tools such as bash, vim, git, and others.

 ## Installation